mlafeldt/cb2util/README.md

 * cb2util is licensed under the terms of the MIT License.
 See [LICENSE] file.
 * The code in `arcfour.c` is licensed under the terms of the FreeBSD license, which is believed to be compatible with the MIT license.
+* The SHA-1 implementation is placed in the public domain.
+* [libcheats] is licensed under the terms of the MIT License.
+See [LICENSE] file.
+* The license of [libbig_int] says that it can be redistributed/modified freely.
+* [zlib] has its own permissive free software license.
 * [Sharness] and all tests are licensed under the terms of the GNU General Public License version 2 or higher.
 See file [COPYING] for full license text.